LuisLombaMartinez/typescript-unit-testing-examples/README.md

 - It must contain one uppercase letter
 - It must contain one lowercase letter
 - It must contain a special character

+The password checker also returns the reason why a password isn't valid.